unthingable/contexture/README.md

 ## Usage notes

 Data must be JSON serializeable.
+The entire context entity must fit into JSON.

+### Can't we give an attribute a serializer?

 ### pika.exceptions.AMQPConnectionError